Estuaries, Marshes, Sloughs

 Where the River Meets the Sea

 Marshes are a type of wetland ecosystem where water covers the ground for long periods of time, and are dominated by herbaceous plants such as grasses, reeds, and sedges.
-A slough is often named for the still inland part of a bay, and is part of the estuary where freshwater flows from creeks and mixes with salty ocean water.
+A slough is an inland part of a bay, and is part of the estuary where freshwater flows from creeks and mixes with saltier water.
 Yakona Nature Preserve & Learning Center includes marshes and sloughs in its ecosystems.

 Previous